Veena Malik: Personal life

-Veena married businessman Asad Bashir Khan Khattak on 25 December 2013 in Dubai.
-Malik is Muslim and has stated that she has visited the Kaaba three times.
+Malik married businessman Asad Bashir Khan Khattak on 25 December 2013 in Dubai.
+They have two children together.
+They divorced in 2018.

+Malik is a Muslim and claims to have visited Kaaba thrice.

 Philanthropy

 Veena has worked as a representative at the World Health Organization for two years.
 She also sponsors a child at the SOS Children's Village, an NGO based in Pakistan working with orphaned children.

 In the media

-Veena broke the Guinness World Records for getting maximum kisses on her birthday in a span of one minute beating Salman Khan who held the record achieved on the reality show Guinness World Records – Ab India Todega.

 In 2012 she was ranked at No. 26 on FHM India's "100 sexiest women list" which included Angelina Jolie, Megan Fox, Paris Hilton, Kim Kardashian, Shilpa Shetty and Sonam Kapoor.

-Controversy
+Controversies

 FHM images

 Controversy resulted in Pakistan over a nude image of Veena on the cover of FHM magazine India edition in which she had "ISI" written on her upper arm – the initials of Pakistan's Inter-Services Intelligence spy agency.
 Veena says she was topless but did not pose completely nude, and has sued the magazine over the images.